AstarNetwork/astar-docs/docs/learn/tokenomics3/inflation.md

 ## Comparison with Tokenomics 2.0

 Tokenomics 2.0 used a 7% maximum inflation ceiling with no emission decay and no long-term supply target.
-The 13.8% bonus allocation rewarded stakers for participating during the voting subperiod of each cycle, creating timing-dependent behaviour with no direct ecosystem benefit.
+The 13.8% bonus allocation rewarded stakers for participating during the voting subperiod of each cycle, creating timing-dependent behaviour that favoured early-cycle stakers.

 Tokenomics 3.0 eliminates bonus rewards entirely and redirects the allocation into base and adjustable staker pools, providing more predictable returns that scale with participation rather than timing.